Mahmoud-Hanyi/web-security-labs/SQLi/Lab-03/README.md

-# SQL Injection — Database Version Extraction
+# Lab 3: SQL injection attack, querying the database type and version on Oracle

 Original Query: